eqNj/eqN-PD2-Filter/README.md

 Added notes to charms that are good for Low Level Dueling to encourage trading.

 Big thanks to Hastmannen for their help with all the Low Level Dueling information.
 You can find Hastmannen's LLD guides for PD2 on Reddit!

+## 1.4.0 - (Season 5)

+Created a new "default" version of the filter, available in the launcher, simply with the name "eqN-Filter".
+This filter uses the new "filter level" settings available as of Season 5 to essentially combine the different strictness levels I've made publicly available of my filter in to a single filter.

+Added detailed descriptions and drop notifications/aesthetics for all of the new 'recipe' items in Season 5: Larzuk's Puzzlepiece, Lilith's Mirror, and Vial of Lightsong.

+Added mention of all of the new runewords in Season 5 to applicable bases, including both the new D2:R and PD2 exclusive runewords.
+Made sure all relevant item bases for use with these runewords will always show on drop, relative to their usefulness as you progress.

+Ensured all new unique items added to the game in Season 5 will notify on drop and have a specialize aesthetic.

+Adjusted it so recipes on items will not show if the item is equipped and/or in a shopping window.

+Updated the recipes on Uber Rathma ingredients as they no longer require Prime Evil Soul(s).

+Updated potion aesthetic to be more unique and slightly easier to pick up.
+Also thoroughly improved what potions show at what point of progress as you level to help reduce visual clutter.

+A massive amount of tweaks have been added to the LLD item tags introduced last season to refine them to always show the (LLD) tag on items worth keeping for you LLD characters without introducing excessive visuals and/or notifications.

+Made it so skill grand charms will use their original prefix names for their aesthetic coloration.